 1. Conduct Market Research

-Begin by thoroughly researching the market to understand the demand for party rentals in your area, identify your potential competitors, and recognize the needs of your target market.
+Understand your local audience, competitors, and the most-requested rentals.
+Focus on what targets event planners and private customers in your area.
 This will help you determine what types of events are most common and which rental items are in high demand, guiding you to make informed decisions about your inventory and marketing strategies.

 2. Create a Party Rental Business Plan

-Draft a detailed business plan outlining your business goals, target market, competition analysis, marketing, and financial plans.
+Outline your business model, financials, and how your business will stand out.
+Include whether you’ll offer packages, use tiered pricing models for rentals, or focus on a specific niche.
 This document will serve as a roadmap for your business, helping you to stay focused and organized.

 3. Identify Profitable Niches